JompaGlitter/phpmvc-project/README.md

 ##Warning
 The discussion forum do so far **not support editing existing questions, answers or comments**.
-So be careful what you right or you will be forced to manually remove the input from the database or use the setup sequence to restore the entire forum to default values.
+So be careful what you write or you will be forced to manually remove the input from the database or use the setup sequence to restore the entire forum to default values.

 Use the forum like you use instant chats like IRC, Skype, Facebook Messenger etc. That is with care!